emmaneugene/emmaneugene/README.md

 - 🔍 Find out more about me on my [personal website](https://emmaneugene.github.io)

-# Personal goals
+# Current goals

+Themes I'm currently focused on:

-- Grok linux and the command line
+- Grok Linux and the command line
    - Complete [The Missing Semester](https://missing.csail.mit.edu/)
    - Learn and set up personal configs for `vim` (or rather, `nvim`)
    - Build [Linux from Scratch](https://www.linuxfromscratch.org/)